rajedan/GDrive/README.md

 ### Working Features
 1. ```ls``` and ```ls -lrt``` command in mounted directory.
 It will list out all the files and folders of google drive.

 2. Create Folder through File explorer in mounted directory.
-New Folder will be reflected in google drive.
+New Folder will be reflected into google drive.

 3. Delete Folder through File explorer in mounted directory.
-New Folder will be reflected in google drive.
+Folder deletion will be reflected into google drive.

-4. Create or Paste a txt or image File through File explorer.
+4. Create or copy-paste a txt or image File through File explorer.
 New File will be reflected into google drive.

 5. Edit any existing txt File through File explorer and gedit or through vi in terminal.
 Changes will be reflected into the file in google drive after saving the file changes.